Got knowledge management challenges?

 4. Creating Consistent Organizational Change

-Knowledge management is all about getting existing knowledge out of people’s heads and into a content format that’s accessible to those that need it.
-But how can you build this process consistently into everyday life at your organization?
+Knowledge management is all about getting existing knowledge out of people’s heads and into a content format that’s accessible to those who need it.
+But how can you consistently build this process into everyday life at your organization?
 How do you ensure your plan aligns with your business goals?

 Try Knowledge Centered Service, or KCS, a way of integrating knowledge sharing into the service process.

-KCS is based on the idea that you should solve a problem once and share the solution as often as there is a demand for it.
+KCS is based on the idea that you should solve a customer problem once and share the solution as often as there is a demand for it.
 This approach allows you to realize huge gains in operational efficiency, employee morale, and customer satisfaction.
+How do you do it?
 Follow these steps:

-A good knowledge management strategy can extend organizational knowledge to many channels including chatbots, in-product support, and customer communities.
-What you choose to focus on first should be directed by your company’s priorities.
+A good knowledge management strategy can extend organizational knowledge to many customer-facing channels including chatbots, in-product support, and customer communities.
+The area you choose to focus on first should be directed by your company’s priorities.

-Don’t wait to construct a “perfect” knowledge management process before you start putting knowledge into the hands of customers and agents.
-Distribution and use is what shows you what works and where the knowledge gaps are.
+Don’t wait to construct a “perfect” knowledge management process before you start putting critical knowledge into the hands of customers and agents.
+Knowledge distribution and use show you what works and where the knowledge gaps are, so getting started should be the top priority, even if there are still processes left to work out.

 Shared leadership of knowledge centered service ensures that it becomes a best practice across your organization.
-You’ll have a competitive advantage when it comes to delivering exceptional service and your team will be delighted to have a fast, relevant search engine at their fingertips.
+Building this knowledge sharing culture will give you a competitive advantage when it comes to delivering exceptional service and your team will be delighted to have a fast, relevant search engine at their fingertips.

 5. Making Current Information Easy to Find